It may seem counterintuitive but if you want your students to be calm and focused, adding movement to your Social Skills Group is the way to go!

 If you want your students to be maintain their interest in your Social Skills Group, it is imperative that you incorporate movement.

 Since playing outdoor games and having dance parties is not always an option, we need to get creative!

 Not only is it more fun and a change from the monotony of their day, physical movement actually triggers a release of dopamine and serotonin which are directly tied to feeling motivated and focused.

-Make sentence starters (e.g. "I love when..."
+A way to include movement while building conversation skills is to use these sentence starters (e.g. "I love when..."
 "My favorite thing is...."
-"I can't stand it when....") and place them on the floor or outside on the ground.
-Have
+"I can't stand it when...") and place them on the floor or outside on the ground.

 What other ways can you get your kids moving besides playing outside games?
 There is always a way!

 If you're looking for more guidance on creating your own social skills groups, check out my online professional development course Social Skills Groups for 21st Century Kids.